FAQs

 You will receive 6 doses in total, spaced 1 week apart.
 This 6-week period is called a treatment cycle.
 Every cycle is followed by a break in your RYSTIGGO treatment.

-*In a long-term study, the minimum length between the start of treatment cycles was 9 weeks (63 days).
+*In a long term-study, the minimum length between the start of treatment cycles was 9 weeks (63 days).
 The safety of starting later cycles sooner than 63 days from the start of the previous cycle has not been established.

 ONWARD provides personalized rare disease support, including guidance from a medically trained ONWARD Care Coordinator,* help reviewing insurance coverage and potential financial assistance options, and other services designed to help you start and stay on your prescribed RYSTIGGO treatment.